 The Melbourne 2016 Cup Carnival is right around the corner and if you think you’ll away with just “throwing something on”, think again.
-Stakes are high everywhere at this prestigious event and those stakes extend to horse racing and fashion alike.
+Stakes are high everywhere at this prestigious event and those stakes extend to horse racing and 14 Best Fitness Watches and Trackers alike.
 And while the Emirates Melbourne Cup winner gets to take home millions, if you dress just right you get to walk away feeling like a million bucks, which is basically the same thing.
 Okay, it’s a little different.

 When it comes to the Melbourne Cup Carnival and what to wear it’s all about making big statements within the confines of tradition and expectation.
 In other words this is not the time to break the rules, rather work within those rules to make your own singular impression.
 If you need some pointers fret not because we’ve partnered with Marks and Spencer to make sure you’re dressed for the occasion.
 Marks & Spencer (M&S) knows how to make a great suit.
 For over one hundred years M&S they’ve been helping men stand out from the crowd through the power of style and design.

 So how does this help you?
 M&S have recently launched an Australian and just released a new collection of suits that step blissfully outside of the norm, flaunting unbeatable value (and free shipping to Australia for orders over $50) while still retaining the benchmarks of refinement you’ll need for the upcoming Melbourne Cup Carnival.

 However, before we share some of the latest and greatest in the world of menswear we also want to remind you of the following general expectations:

 1) You’re expected to wear a dress shirt with cuff links and have some of that shirt showing beneath your suit.